Original Research Article

 Association of Histopathological Grading Of Oral and Oropharyngeal Cancers and Its Correlation with Tobacco Abuse both Smoked and Non-Smoked In Western Part of Uttar Pradesh: A Hospital Based Study

-Debashis Panda1, Navin Kumar2, Sanjeev K Gupta3, Neeraj Kumar1, Saurabh Goswami1, Mamta Sharma4, Suchi Mittal5, Santanu Chaudhuri6
+Debashis Panda1, Santanu Chaudhuri2, Sanjeev K Gupta3, Neeraj Kumar1, Saurabh Goswami1, Mamta Sharma4, Suchi Mittal5, Navin Kumar6

 1Attending Consultant, Department of Clinical Oncology, Nayati Healthcare and Research Centre, Mathura, India-281003.

-2Biostatistician, Department of Biostatistics, Nayati Healthcare and Research Centre, Mathura, India-281003.
+2Chairman, Centre of Excellence for Oncology, Nayati Healthcare and Research Centre, Mathura, India-281003.

 3Consultant, Department of Clinical Oncology, Nayati Healthcare and Research Centre, Mathura, India-281003.